jkamenik/little-snitch-rules/README.md

     -   dns-servers - Any DNS-like connection (tcp/upd port 54)
     -   local-net   - Any local network connection
     -   multicast   - Any multicast connection
--   remote-addresses - comma separated list of IPs
+-   remote-addresses - A JSON array of IPs
-    -   "1.1.1.1, 2.2.2.2"
+    -   `["1.1.1.1", "2.2.2.2"]`
--   remote-hosts     - A comma separated list of FQDNs.
+-   remote-hosts     - A JSON array of FQDNs.
-    -   "www.example.com, mail.example.com"
+    -   `["www.example.com", "mail.example.com"]`
--   remote-domains   - A comma separated list of domains.
+-   remote-domains   - A JSON array of domains.
 Note: this rule applies to any subdomain as well (i.e., **.example.com)
-    -   "yahoo.com, apple.com"
+    -   `["yahoo.com", "apple.com"]`

-The following are keys that generally shouldn't be included:

-## Generating a valid link

-To get URL to automatically open in little snitch, prefix it with `x-littlesnitch:subscribe-rules?url=`, and be sure to [URL encode](https://www.urlencoder.org/) the URL.

-Example: `littlesnitch:subscribe-rules?url=https%3A%2F%2Fraw.githubusercontent.com%2Fjkamenik%2Flittle-snitch-rules%2Fmaster%2Fexample.lsrules`